-The interference term, in terms of two-loop form factors, is calculated using \texttt{FORM} and a {\tt FORTRAN} output is obtained.
+The interference term is organized in terms of the two-loop form-factors using the symbolic manipulation program \texttt{FORM}, and a {\tt FORTRAN} output is obtained for the numerical evaluation.
 To obtain the partial decay width, we need to perform the phase-space integration over the final state leptons.
-For which we have used a publicly available {\tt{Hto4l}}~\citep{Boselli:2015aha} code.
-It is a Monte Carlo code which generates events for the process $ H \to 4\ell\;(\ell=e,\mu)$.
-A huge number of phase points needs to be generated to achieve good accuracy on observables.
-Calculating the form factors for every phase point is very time-consuming.
-To manage this issue, {we have prepared a two-dimensional grid with an accuracy of $\mathcal{O}(10^{-3})$ for form factors $A$ and $B$ using pre-specified phase-space points ($p_1^2$ and $p_2^2$) by numerically evaluating 41 MIs for input parameters given in Sec.~\ref{sec:results}.
-The grid is then used to estimate form factors at random phase space points with the help of a linear interpolation code developed in-house.
-Note that a new grid would be needed for any change in the input parameter set.} After that, we interface the squared matrix elements along with the grid of form factors and interpolation code with the {\tt{Hto4l}} code to perform the phase-space integration and to obtain the corrected partial decay width and kinematical distributions for final state leptons.
-In order to prove the reliability of our implementation, we have performed the following checks: \begin{enumerate} \item To a good numerical accuracy, we find that the $1/\epsilon^4$ and $1/ \epsilon^3$ poles cancel in both form factors $A$ and $B$.
-In form factor $B$, the $1/\epsilon^2$ pole also vanishes.
-The UV poles in form factors $A$ and $B$ cancel after adding the CTs, and the result does not depend on the choice of dimensional regularization scale $\mu$.
-These checks have been performed for several phase space points. \item {As mentioned earlier the two-loop diagrams for $H \to e^+e^-\mu^+\mu^-$ are closely related to the ones appearing in production process $e^+ e^- \to ZH$.
-In Ref.~\citep{Gong:2016jys} analytical expressions for contributing form factors are given upto order $m_t^{0}$ after series expanding them in $\frac{1}{m_t}$.
-In order to check the accuracy of the grid prepared for form factors using an in-house code, we produced the grid for $e^+ e^- \to Z H $ for a large value of top-quark mass ($m_t$).
-Further, we match the numerical values of form factors from the grid with the one given in~\citep{Gong:2016jys}, and find an excellent agreement between the two for different values of center-of-mass energies.} \item The correctness of our numerical implementation is checked via reproducing the results for mixed QCD-electroweak corrections for $e^+ e^- \to ZH$ process given in Ref.~\citep{Gong:2016jys} in $G_\mu$ and $\alpha(0)$ scheme.
-We performed this check by implementing our calculation in \texttt{MadGraph} \citep{Alwall:2014hca}, and we found that the calculated corrections matched the available results in both schemes with relative error less than $1\%$. \end{enumerate}
+This is done using the publicly available {\tt{Hto4l}}~\cite{Boselli:2015aha} code, which is a Monte Carlo code that generates events for the process $ H \to 4\ell\;(\ell=e,\mu)$.
+To achieve {a} good accuracy on the observables of interest, we need to sample a huge number of phase-space points.
+However, calculating the form-factors for every phase point is very time-consuming.
+To manage this issue, {we have prepared a two-dimensional grid for the form-factors $A$ and $B$ using pre-specified phase-space points ($p_1^2$ and $p_2^2$ values to be more precise) by numerically evaluating 41 MIs for input parameters given in section~\ref{sec:results}.
+The grid is prepared with an accuracy of $\mathcal{O}(10^{-3})$.
+The grid is then used to estimate the form-factors at random phase-space points with the help of a linear interpolation code developed in-house.
+It is important to note that any change in the input parameter set would require a new grid.} We interface the squared matrix elements, the grid of the form-factors, and the interpolation code with the {\tt{Hto4l}} code to perform the phase-space integration.
+This allows us to obtain the partial decay width and kinematical distributions for the final state leptons at ${\cal O}(\alpha \alpha_s)$.
+In order to prove the reliability of our implementation, we have performed the following checks: \begin{enumerate} \item To good numerical accuracy, we find that the $\dfrac{1}{\epsilon^4}$ and $\dfrac{1}{\epsilon^3}$ poles cancel in both the form-factors $A$ and $B$.
+In the form-factor $B$, the $\dfrac{1}{\epsilon^2}$ pole also vanishes.
+The UV poles in the form-factors $A$ and $B$ cancel after adding the CTs, and the result does not depend on the choice of the scale $\mu$ in the dimensional regularization.
+These checks have been performed for several phase-space points.